aderbalfarias/snippet/Random/TechnicalInterview.md

 #### [Observer](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Behavioral%20Patterns/Observer.linq)
 Observer is a **Behavioral Pattern** in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.<br>
-Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its depenedent objects are to be notified automatically.
-Observer pattern falls under behavioral pattern category.
+Observer pattern is used when there is a one-to-many relationship between objects such as if one object is modified, its dependent objects are to be notified automatically.
+Observer pattern falls under behavioural pattern category.

 #### [Abstract Factory](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Creational%20Patterns/AbstractFactory.linq)
 Abstract Factory is a **Creational Pattern** that lets you produce families of related objects without specifying their concrete classes.<br>
 Provide a level of indirection that abstracts the creation of families of related or dependent objects without directly specifying their concrete classes.
 The "factory" object has the responsibility for providing creation services for the entire platform family.
 Clients never create platform objects directly, they ask the factory to do that for them.

 #### [Singleton](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Creational%20Patterns/Singleton.linq)
-Singleton is a **Creational Pattern** which makes the ```class``` of the single instance object responsible for creation, initialization, access, and enforcement.
+Singleton is a **Creational Pattern** which makes the ```class``` of the single instance object responsible for the creation, initialization, access, and enforcement.
 Declare the instance as a private static data member.
 Provide a public static member function that encapsulates all initialization code, and provides access to the instance.<br>
 The Singleton pattern can be extended to support access to an application-specific number of instances.<br>
 The Singleton pattern ensures that a ```class``` has only one instance and provides a global point of access to that instance.
 It is named after the singleton set, which is defined to be a set containing one element.
 The office of the President of the United States is a Singleton.

 #### [Facade](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Structural%20Patterns/Facade.linq)
 Facade is a **Structural Pattern** that hides the complexities of the system and provides an interface to the client using which the client can access the system.
 This pattern involves a single ```class``` which provides simplified methods required by client and delegates calls to methods of existing system classes.<br>
 The facade pattern is appropriate when you have a complex system that you want to expose to clients in a simplified way, or you want to make an external communication layer over an existing system which is incompatible with the system.
 Facade deals with interfaces, not implementation.
-Its purpose is to hide internal complexity behind a single interface that appears simple on the outside.
+Its purpose is to hide the internal complexity behind a single interface that appears simple on the outside.

 #### [Adapter](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Structural%20Patterns/Adapter.linq)
 Adapter is a **Structural Pattern** which converts the interface of a ```class``` into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.<br>